 The fresh, uplifting citrus oils are all very cheering – send along several if your student is prone to anxiety, worry and over-seriousness.
 They are especially great to diffuse with Lavender on those gray fall or winter days or during a bout of homesick blues.
 They are nice in the morning with a bit of Peppermint to help your student wake up and get moving.

 Grounding Oils for Overwhelm.
-Sandalwood, Santalum album or Vetiver, Vetiveria zizanoides are both great for combatting overwhelm and quieting the mind while soothing and grounding the nervous system.
+Cedarwood (Juniperus virginiana) or Vetiver (Vetiveria zizanoides) are both great for combating overwhelm and quieting the mind while soothing and grounding the nervous system.

 An Essential Oil Diffuser: Diffusion is the process of dispersing essential oils into the air for their aromatic and antibacterial effects.
 They can be used to make a dorm room smell better, help your student sleep/wake up and are great to kill airborne bacteria in close quarters when someone is sick.
 (You can read more about diffusers here).

 The choice you make for your student will depend upon what you think they will actually use and what is allowed in their living quarters.
 Any diffuser that has soft lighting and gives a cool soothing mist is perfect for a dorm room.

-Blank Inhalers: These are fun and really practical for a busy, on-the-go college student.
-You can make them an inhaler for sinus congenstion, headache, alterness, anxiety, insomnia, stress relief.
+These are fun and really practical for a busy, on-the-go college student.
+You can make them an inhaler for sinus congestion, headache, staying awak, anxiety, insomnia, stress relief.
 They can take their inhaler on the airplane, throw in their backpack or purse and use them anywhere…even in class.
-You can make unique and personal inhaler blends for your student or have a “bonding blending day” before they leave and have them make their own.
+You can make unique and personal inhaler blends for your student or have a “bonding day”before they leave and make them together.
 Send blank ones along in case they want to make one while in school.

-Other Supplies to Consider for Your Student’s Kit
+Other Supplies to Consider for your College Survival Kit

-Organic Castile Liquid Soap: Buy the unscented variety and essential oils they like best to make a hand soap or body wash.
+- Organic Castile Liquid Soap and Organic Liquid Body Wash: Add the essential oils they like best to make a hand soap or body wash.
 This will be another way of getting essential oils into their system, keeping them healthy.

-2 oz Spray Bottle with Natural Hand Saniziter: Again, germs are part of college life so remind to use this natural hand sanitizer when soap and water are not available.
+- 2 oz Spray Bottle with Natural Hand Saniziter: Again, germs are part of college life so remind to use this natural hand sanitizer when soap and water are not available.
 Suggested oils: Lavender, Peppermint, Eucalyptus, Clove, Lavender.
-2% blend (20 drops to 1 ounce of natural Aloe Vera Gel).
+2% blend (20 drops to 1 oz organic Aloe Vera Gel).